Chicopee, Massachusetts: Bicycles

 During the late nineteenth century, Chicopee Falls became a major manufacturing center of bicycles.
 The town was the site of at least two bicycle factories: The Overman Wheel Company (1882 to about 1899), and the Spalding sporting goods company.

 Albert H. Overman moved his bicycle production from Hartford, Connecticut, to Chicopee Falls in 1883.
 The Overman company benefited from the surging popularity of the safety bicycle during the bicycle boom of the 1890s.
 At its height in 1894, Overman's factory employed over 1,200 workers.
 The boom eventually went bust, as overproduction drove the price of bicycles down.
 By 1901 the Overman firm was out of business.

 Library

-Chicopee was the first city west of Boston to form a publicly funded public library.
-The Chicopee Public Library was formed by a donation to the city by the Cabotville Institute.
+The Chicopee Public Library developed from the Cabot Institute, a literary society organized in 1846.
+The society voted on April 4, 1853 to donate its books to the town.
+It was the first locally funded public library in Western Massachusetts.